 Labor and Childbirth: Active Labor

 During active labor, your contractions will be stronger and more rhythmic than with early labor.
 They peak and subside like waves.
-They may occur 2–5 minutes apart and last about 45 seconds.
+They may happen 3 to 5 minutes apart and last about 45 to 60 seconds.
 This part of labor can be hard work.
 But it is often shorter than early labor.
 When you reach active labor, exams and tests will be done to see how you and your baby are doing.

-If your cervix isn’t dilating, a medication called Pitocin (oxytocin) may be used to augment labor.
+If your cervix isn’t dilating, a medicine (oxytocin) may be used to augment labor.

 If fetal monitoring shows your baby isn’t getting enough oxygen, shifting your body position may help.
 You may also be given oxygen through a mask.

-If you have preeclampsia (a condition that results in high blood pressure, swelling, and other symptoms), you will be given medications by IV (intravenous).
-Your health care provider may also tell you to lie on your left side.
+If you have preeclampsia (a condition that results in high blood pressure, swelling, and other symptoms), you may be given medicines by IV (intravenous).
+Your healthcare provider may also tell you to lie on your left side.

 Have the mother walk or change positions at least once an hour.
 This improves circulation and helps the baby descend.